• Skip to primary navigation

 3. Pour in the (thawed) juice concentrates and the brandy.

-4. Stir it all together, cover with that bucket’s lid, and freeze for at least 12 hours.
+4. Stir it all together, cover with the bucket’s lid, and freeze for at least 12 hours.
 Or overnight.

 5. Serve large scoops in a glass and top with lemon lime soda.
 Garnish with fruit, if desired.